 Exploring the Church of the Holy Sepulchre

-The culmination of any Christian pilgrimage to the Holy Land is undoubtfully the Church of the Holy Sepulchre.
-Located in the heart of the Christian Quarter, in the old city of Jerusalem, this centuries-old church was built to mark and sanctify the Tomb of Jesus and the site of his crucifixion, the Golgotha.
-Attracting thousands of visitors, on daily basis, it can get crowded at times.
-People from all over the world wish to visit and cue to touch the hill of crucifixion and enter the empty tomb.
+The culmination of any Christian pilgrimage to the Holy Land is undoubtedly the Church of the Holy Sepulchre.
+Located in the heart of the Old City of Jerusalem, this centuries-old church was built to mark and sanctify the Tomb of Jesus, and the site of his crucifixion, the Golgotha.
+Attracting thousands of visitors, on a daily basis, it can get crowded at times.
+People from all over the world wish to visit and touch the hill of crucifixion and enter the empty tomb.
 “Christ is risen!” is a common call here, in many languages.

 In this tour, we will focus on the history and unique architecture of this fascinating building and address the question of its authenticity.
 We will thoroughly examine the archaeological evidence, the various traditions, and draw conclusions.